Approximation theory for distant Bang calculus: The (distance) Bang-calculus

+A classical way to approximate $\lambda$-terms is through evaluation trees, which can be seen as infinitary normal forms.
+The evaluation tree of a $\lambda$-term corresponds to the limit of a sequence of increasingly precise approximants of this $\lambda$-term.
+Those approximants are terms in normal forms, but using potentially a specific subterm $\bot$, representing an undefined computation.
+When reducing the $\lambda$-term some subterms become stable under further reductions, these subterms are precisely those captured by approximants.

+Different comparable evaluation trees coexist.
+The original and best-known ones are Böhm trees.
+They have been introduced in the \cbn{} paradigm where they intersect with numerous notions.
+Indeed, they give a precise classification of $\lambda$-terms in regard of their operationnal behaviour.

+In \cbn{}, using all partial normal forms (possibly containing $\bot$) as approximants, corresponds to Lévy-Longo trees \cite{Longo83}.
+Böhm trees use a restriction on this set of approximants, so that unsolvable terms have an empty Böhm tree.
+This restriction is based on restricting approximants to (partial) head normal forms, since being solvable is equivalent to having a head normal form.
+Lévy-Longo trees instead rely on weak head normal forms.
+In fact, it only leads to the suppression of "stupid" approximants such as $\lambda x\bot$.
+Böhm trees and Lévy-Longo trees differ essentially in their treatment of abstractions over undefined computations and therefore share similar properties.
+Among others, they both satisfy variants of the Commutation Theorem, which states that Taylor expansion of the Böhm tree of a term is equal to its Taylor normal form ~\cite{ER08}.

+More recently, Böhm trees have been introduced in the \cbv{} setting (in a variant with permutation rules)~\cite{kerinec:bohmTreeCbV}.
+They are defined without restriction on approximants.
+Indeed, in this case, there is no known syntactic characterization of solvability in terms of a specific normal form.
+In that, they may be considered closer to the Lévy-Longo trees.
+However, the relation with scrutability — the notion of meaning — in \cbv{} is respected: unscrutable $\lambda$-terms have an empty Böhm tree.
+An approximant such as $\lambda x\bot$ is meaningful in this setting, since it is a value.

+In this work we define approximation trees for the distant version of \cbv{}, \cbn{} and \bang.
+As in the \cbv{} case, we do not restrict our approximants for \dcbn{} and \dcbv{}.
+In order to be consistent between the different calculus, we adopt the same approach for \dcbn{}.
+The resulting trees are called approximation trees here.
+They correspond to Lévy-Longo trees in the \dcbn{} case, while in the \dcbv{} case they are closer to Böhm trees in spirit, although the situation is more subtle.
+Since those two family of trees are very strongly related, we choose not to focus too much on whether our trees should be considered as Böhm or Lévy–Longo trees.\\

-This section in devoted to Böhm approximants for dBang and their relation to the Taylor expansion via the Commutation Theorem (Theorem~\ref{thm:taylor-bohm-commute}), which states that Taylor expansion of the Böhm tree of a term is equal to its Taylor normal form.
-This result is similar to the classical one in CbN ~\cite{ER08} and a more recente one in CbV ~\cite{kerinec:bohmTreeCbV}). \begin{definition}[$\dbangb$] Let $\dbangb$ be the set of $\dbang$-terms extended with the symbol $\bot$.
+In this section we will introduce those trees for dBang and their relation to the Taylor expansion via the Commutation Theorem (Theorem~\ref{thm:taylor-bohm-commute}).

+\begin{definition}[$\dbangb$] Let $\dbangb$ be the set of $\dbang$-terms extended with the symbol $\bot$.
 In the following we use subscripts as $\bot_i$ in order to distinguish occurrences of $\bot$ as a subterm.
 Similarly, we extend the different types of contexts; and we extend reductions in the obvious way. \end{definition} \begin{definition} The set of approximants is a strict subset of $\dbangb$ generated by the grammar:

 \end{definition}

 \begin{lemma} Approximants are the normal forms of $\dbangb$. \end{lemma} Substituting $\bot$ by any term preserves normal forms, as a consequence of the syntactic structure of approximants.
 First, approximants contain no redexes.
 Secondly, there are no approximants containing subterms of shape $\der \bot, \bot A, A\es\bot x$ that could hide a potential redex.
 Formally: \begin{lemma} Let $A$ be an approximant, $M$ any term of $\dbangb$, and $\bot_i$ some occurrence of $\bot$ in $A$.
 If $A[M/\bot_i]\todbf N$, then $N=A[M'/\bot_i]$ with $M\todbf M'$. \emph{i.e.} we cannot create a redex when replacing a $\bot$ by a term $M$ in an approximant: the only redexes obtained this way are those already present in $M$. \end{lemma}